SwiftERM Hyper-personalisation for ecommerce email marketing

 Tejo

-This region lying either side of the River Tagus and formerly called Ribatejo is known for good, everyday drinking wines in a range of styles from a wide range of permitted grapes.
+This region lying on either side of the River Tagus and formerly called Ribatejo is known for good, everyday drinking wines in a range of styles from a wide range of permitted grapes.

 Península de Setúbal

-• Palmela: North-east of the Setúbal peninsula where the castelão grape is ideally suited to the sandy soils.
+• Palmela: North-east of the Setúbal Peninsula where the Castelão grape is ideally suited to the sandy soils.

-• Setúbal: Setúbal is a sweet fortified wine made primarily from muscat de Alexandria.
+• Setúbal: Setúbal is a sweet fortified wine made primarily from Muscat de Alexandria.

 Alentejo

 The Alentejo province stretches south from the Tagus to the Algarve and east to the border with Spain and covers almost a third of continental Portugal.
-The vineyard area is now divided into seven diverse sub-regions and the undulating hills are home not only to vines, but to olives, cork oaks, wheat and sheep.
-Despite the challenging climate here (summer temperatures regularly reach 35°C and often more and droughts like those experienced in 2005 are not uncommon), this is a dynamic region, referred to sometimes as Portugal’s ‘New World’.
+The vineyard area is now divided into seven diverse sub-regions and the undulating hills are home not only to vines but to olives, cork oaks, wheat and sheep.
+Despite the challenging climate here (summer temperatures regularly reach 35°C and often more droughts like those experienced in 2005 are not uncommon), this is a dynamic region, referred to sometimes as Portugal’s ‘New World’.

 Grape file